XiminHu/mass-suite/dev/dev-note.md

 Get the complete script from mzml file to aligned worksheet -- done
 1. Model refinement
 2. Revise the workflow to boost up iteration speed
+3. try different models to see which one works best, KNN/RF/etc.